ray-di/Ray.Di/README.md

 Getting Stated
 --------------

-Here is the basic example of dependency injection by Ray.Di.
+Here is a basic example of dependency injection using Ray.Di.

 ```php
 use Ray\Di\Injector;